silverstripe/one-ring-rentals/tutorial.md

 }
 ```

 Refresh the page, and give the search another try.
 The URL should look a bit cleaner now.
+If the `SecurityID` parameter is still in the URL, try removing the entire query string from the address bar and try again.

 ## Applying filters to a DataList